-The judges have introduced this entry to ensure that the range of media storage is properly assessed and presented.
-Portable magnetic media was ubiquitous but is fragile not just to physical wear and tear but also to magnetic interference and bit-rot.
+The 2019 Jury introduced this entry to ensure that the range of media storage is properly assessed and presented.
+Portable magnetic media is ubiquitous but is fragile not just to physical wear and tear but also to magnetic interference and bit-rot.
 The substrates of the disks can prove unstable, and in some cases, proprietary reader technology means that the disk becomes obsolete before it degrades.
 Storage at scale also means the percentage likelihood of failure increases.
+The 2021 Jury agreed with the entry's assigned risk classification with no noted changes towards increased or reduced risk.